nate-gillman/fourier-head/toy-example-synthetic/README.md

 sh ./run_exps_fourier_no_reg.sh beta
 ```

-If you would like to also run experiments with the GMM-head (which learns parameters for an optimal Gaussian mixture model), you can run
+If you would like to also run experiments with the GMM-head (which learns parameters for an optimal Gaussian mixture model), you can run:
 ```bash
 sh ./run_exps_gmm.sh gaussian
 sh ./run_exps_gmm.sh gmm2
 sh ./run_exps_gmm.sh beta
 ```

 You can also consider a pointwise estimate for the value of z given (x,y) via an MLP trained using an MSE objective.
-Linear-MSE experiments can be run using
+Linear-MSE experiments can be run using:
 ```bash
 sh ./run_exps_linear_regression.sh gaussian
 sh ./run_exps_linear_regression.sh gmm2